-Copper is the most common toxic chemical that antifouling boat paints release into the water.
-Other ingredients, such as Irgarol (also known as Cybutryne), are frequently added to make boat paints more effective.
-Irgarol has been found to be more toxic and harmful to marine life than previously believed.
+Irgarol (also known as cybutryne), is another common ingredient added to make boat paints more effective.
+It has been found to be more toxic and harmful to marine life than previously believed.
 As of Jan.
-1, 2023, Washington law bans the use of Irgarol paints on recreational vessels.
+1, 2023, irgarol paints are banned by Washington law for use on recreational vessels.

 In 2011, Washington adopted the Antifouling Paints Law to gradually phase out copper-based antifouling paint.
 As part of the law, we agreed to study antifouling paints and how they affect marine organisms and water quality.
 We studied peer-reviewed science on antifouling paints and their hazards.
 These reviews showed that non-copper antifouling ingredients might be more environmentally harmful than copper.
 As a result, the law phasing out copper paints was postponed.